Ally4/backend-portfolio/README.md

 - The owner is the only one to get the query by id
 - The owner is the only one to delete the query by id
 - All normal users can get all the blog post
+- All normal users can comment a blog post
+- All normal users can like a blog post
 - All normal users can get a blog post by id
 - All normal users can sent a query